Bookrage001/osc/resources/docs/extras/css-tips.md

 Multiple classes can be added (one per `class` statement).

 !!! warning ""
     Using class names that are already used in the app can be hazardous.
-In order to avoid that, custom class names should be prefixed with something uncommon and preferably cool, such as `xxx-myclass` or `crispy-bacon-myclass`.
+In order to avoid that, custom class names should be prefixed with something uncommon and preferably cool, such as `xxx-myclass` or `crispy-seitan-myclass`.

 ## Layering: `z-index`